-IDI and its subsidiary IDI Mauritius Ltd is expected to be liquidated upon completion of certain formalities.
-These entities do not undertake any significant commercial transactions.
+IDI is expected to be liquidated upon completion of certain formalities.
+The entity does not undertake any significant commercial transactions.

 Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date when such control ceases.